 So you’ve decided to start blogging business.

 The first step to start a blogging business is to choose the niche you are going to blog about.

 And the very next step is to choose a domain name for your blog.

 Since 2011, I’ve bought three domains so far.

 Choosing a domain name always makes me crazy.
 Because whenever I look for my desired domain that is already taken.

 But you shouldn’t be stuck at that.
-You have to try some variation depending on your blogging niche.
+You have to try some variations depending on your blogging niche.

 Before that let’s get some idea about the domain.

 What is a Domain Name?

 A Domain name is also called only domain.
 It is the address of your blog including the domain extension.

 For example, SharpBlogger is the domain name of this blog.

 What is The Domain Extension?